 WHY CAN JAPANESE KNOTWEED BE A PROBLEM?

-It can grow at a rate of 10cm per day and reach 3 metres in height and this exponential growth is not limited to its canes and leaves.
-Japanese knotweed roots can stretch up to seven metres in any direction, and it is this unrelenting growth of the root system which allows it to squeeze into the tiniest holes and gaps in masonry and concrete.
+Japanese knotweed can grow at a rate of 10cm per day and reach 3 metres in height and this exponential growth is not limited to its canes and leaves.
+It’s roots can stretch up to seven metres in any direction, and it is this unrelenting growth of the root system which allows it to squeeze into the tiniest holes and gaps in masonry and concrete.

 !!!
 Due to the potential damage this growth can cause, some banks and building societies have refused to provide mortgages on properties affected by the plant unless a professional treatment programme is in place!!!